rdfostrich/article-jws2018-ostrich/content/storage.md

 After that, we have the complete new changeset loaded in memory.
 Now, we load each added triple into the addition trees, together with their version and local change flag.
 After that, we can finally start with deletion ingestion.
-This does however require the calculation of metadata about the deletion positions in the changeset for each triple pattern.
-For this, we maintain mappings from triple to a counter for each possible triple pattern.
-For the `? ? ?` triple pattern, we only have to maintain a single counter, as each triple will match with this.
-We start by iterating over all deleted triples in the new changeset, increment all the appropriate triple pattern counters, and use the new counter value as values for the positions for this deletion.
+We start by iterating over all deleted triples in the new changeset and calculating the position of the deletion using the algorithm from [](#algorithm-positions).
 We can now ingest the given triple in the deletion trees with their version, local change flag and positions.

 <figure id="algorithm-ingestion-batch" class="algorithm">